 How will personal data be managed?

 The NIHR Clinical Research Network shall comply with its obligations under the applicable data protection laws.
-The NIHR Clinical Research Network will not share the personal data of the patients with the company prior to undertaking the delivery of the request, and then only as required and appropriate with consent provided by the participants (data gathered may include name, address and the nature of any conditions).
+The NIHR Clinical Research Network will not share the personal data of patient participants with the company prior to undertaking the delivery of the request, and then only as required and appropriate with consent provided by the participants (data gathered may include name, address and the nature of any conditions).
 The company shall process any personal data in accordance with its privacy notice, a copy of which will be requested to be provided to the NIHR Clinical Research Network.

 How will anti-bribery and anti-corruption be managed?